mediumcor3/tbc-paladin-leveling/docs/index.md

 Ret players can also consider low level battle elixirs for str/agi.

 To access the engineering helm at level 10, you must stop leveling and push engi to 120.
-This may not be worth the xph loss but the helm lasts until level 25 and [Humbert's Helm](https://classicdb.ch/?item=4724) is notoriously expensive.
+This may not be worth the xph loss but the helm lasts until level 25 or higher and [Humbert's Helm](https://classicdb.ch/?item=4724) is notoriously expensive.

 ---